 Marielle Allschwang—vocalist, multi-instrumentalist, and member of some of Milwaukee’s finest ensembles (Collections of Colonies of Bees, Hello Death)—sits at the center of the band she has named The Visitations, where she "[commands] the stage with hushed intensity" (Evan Rytlewski, Shepherd Express).
 At times gentle and beautiful, at others brutal and terrifying, “Allschwang’s voice seems familiar: it’s a timeless instrument, full of sadness, beauty, and independence, rooted in the fertile ground of Americana but twisted into the wilding sky of the avant-garde” (Matt Wild, Milwaukee Record).

 Allschwang’s debut album, Dead Not Done, was released on cassette on Gloss Records in 2015; it was featured on year-end “Best Albums of Milwaukee” lists by the Milwaukee Journal Sentinel, Shepherd Express, and Milwaukee Record, who lauded its “Lynchian beauty and grace."
 Allschwang's video for "Aquarium," which she produced alongside its director, Heather Hass, received RadioMilwaukee's 2017 Music Video of the Year Award.
 "Aquarium" was released along with a vinyl edition of "Dead Not Done," designed by Rob Carmichael of SEEN Studio.
-In July 2017, Allschwang recorded materials with her band The Visitations and engineer Jaime Hansen at the Chair Company (Milwaukee, WI) to create what would be the "Marcus & Ramona/Married" ep with plans for a release of a full length record, VISITATIONS IV, in late 2018/early 2019.
-Night Gatherings: A Ritual in Four Acts was self-recorded and released October 17, 2018.
+In July 2017, Allschwang recorded materials with her band The Visitations and engineer Jaime Hansen at the Chair Company (Milwaukee, WI) to create what would be the "Marcus & Ramona/Married" ep (rel.
+June 2018) and her sophomore full length record, VISITATIONS IV (rel.
+May 8, 2019).
+Night Gathering: A Ritual in Four Acts was self-recorded and released October 17, 2018.

 Previous to contributing vocals and dance (the latter in collaboration with choreographer Dawn Springer) to Collections of Colonies of Bees and violin, guitar, and vocals to Hello Death, Allschwang performed violin and vocals in Group of the Altos, having recorded on both of their full lengths "Altos" and "R U Person or Not."
 She also was with Altos for their milestone performances of ALTOS: EARTH—a live original score to Aleksandr Dovzhenko's masterpiece "Earth (Zemlya)" (co-commissioned by Alverno Presents and Milwaukee Film)—and Joe Westerlund's "Grandma Sparrow and the Piddletractor Orchestra" (Alverno Presents).
 Allschwang performed in Jon Mueller's Death Blues "No Time Like the Present," "Here," and "Ensemble" iterations.

 marielle allschwang & the visitations